All Products

 1. Obtain a data key.

-The client uses the specified CMK ID to request a data key from KMS to encrypt the object.
+The client uses the specified CMK ID to request a data key from KMS to encrypt an object.
 KMS generates a random key and returns the plaintext and ciphertext of the data key.

 2. Encrypt the object and upload the encrypted object to OSS.

-The client receives the plaintext and ciphertext of the data key from KMS and uses the plaintext of the data key to encrypt the object on the client side.
+The client uses the plaintext of the data key to encrypt the object on the client side and upload the encrypted object and ciphertext of the data key to OSS.

 • Download and decrypt an object